Withholding Tax Rules in Saudi Arabia

 What is this right?

-When Saudi-based companies pay certain amounts to non-residents, they must withhold tax at source:
+When Saudi-based companies pay certain amounts to non-residents, they must withhold tax at source — this is one of the main ways the Kingdom taxes cross-border transactions:

 - Management fees: 20% withholding tax.